 The Investment Manager has other investment management clients with similar investment objectives to those of Urbana.
 In allocating investment opportunities, the Investment Manager seeks to deal with all clients in a fair and equitable manner.
 All investment decisions for Urbana are made independently from those for other accounts managed by the Investment Manager, although Urbana and one or more of those accounts may employ similar or identical investment policies and strategies.
-Accordingly, at any time, some or all of the investments of Urbana may or may not be identical to the investments of another account managed by the Investment Manager.
+Accordingly, at any time, some or all of the investments of Urbana may or may not be identical to the investments of one or more other accounts managed by the Investment Manager.

-As at the date of this annual information form, Thomas S. Caldwell beneficially owns or directly or indirectly controls or directs 4,791,361 Common Shares, representing 47.9% of the Common Shares and also beneficially owns or directly or indirectly controls or directs 2,397,534 common shares of Caldwell Financial Limited, the sole shareholder of the Investment Manager, representing 59.9% of the common shares of Caldwell Financial Ltd. Brendan T.N.
-Caldwell beneficially owns or directly or indirectly controls or directs 1,074,233 Common Shares representing 10.7% of the Common Shares and also beneficially owns or directs 1,159,393 common shares of Caldwell Financial Ltd. Urbana owns 800,000 common shares of Caldwell Financial Ltd., representing 20.0% of the common shares of Caldwell Financial Ltd.
+As at the date of this annual information form, Thomas S. Caldwell beneficially owns or directly or indirectly controls or directs 4,791,361 Common Shares, representing 47.9% of the Common Shares and also beneficially owns or directly or indirectly controls or directs 2,338,050 common shares of Caldwell Financial Ltd. (including indirect control through Urbana of 800,000 common shares owned by Urbana as described below), the sole shareholder of the Investment Manager, representing 58.5% of the common shares of Caldwell Financial Ltd. Brendan T.N.
+Caldwell beneficially owns or directly or indirectly controls or directs 515,928 Common Shares representing 5.2% of the Common Shares and also beneficially owns or directly or indirectly controls or directs 1,238,281 common shares of Caldwell Financial Ltd. representing 31.0% of the common shares of Caldwell Financial Ltd., representing 20.0% of the common shares of Caldwell Financial Ltd.